312th Aeronautical Systems Wing: Cold War fighter wing

 The wing was first activated as the 312th Fighter-Bomber Wing at Clovis Air Force Base, New Mexico in the fall of 1954.
 A number of wings had been activated at Clovis and trained there since it reopened in 1951.
 The 312th was assigned to Ninth Air Force upon activation.

 The 312th was initially equipped with a hodgepodge of obsolete Republic F-84G Thunderjets and some more modern North American F-86H Sabres.
 On 8 November 1954, the 474th Fighter-Bomber Group moved to Clovis from Taegu Air Base, South Korea after fighting in the Korean War.
-The 474th joined 312th Fighter-Bomber Group as a second flying component of the wing. the 474th group was to be a training organization.
+The 474th joined 312th Fighter-Bomber Group as a second flying component of the wing.
+It was to be a training organization.
 Beginning in September 1955, the wing began training in the use of battlefield tactical nuclear weapons.
 It began to receive new North American F-100D Super Sabres in December 1956.
 From April 1956 to October 1957 the wing rotated tactical squadrons to either Châteauroux-Déols Air Base or Etain-Rouvres Air Base in France, for six-month deployments to United States Air Forces Europe.

+In June 1957 Clovis Air Force Base was renamed Cannon Air Force Base.
 In October 1957, as part of a realignment of Tactical Air Command (TAC)'s numbered air forces on a geographical, rather than a functional basis, the 312th was transferred to Eighteenth Air Force.
 Subsequently, it was placed under the 832d Air Division.
 The 312th furnished units for composite air strike forces in the Far East during 1957 and 1958, deploying F-100s and crews to Taiwan during the 1958 Taiwan Strait Crisis.
 Wing F-100s also deployed to Turkey during the 1958 Lebanon crisis.

 HQ USAF redesignated the 312th as a Tactical Fighter Wing on 1 July 1958 as part of an Air Force-wide redesignation of Fighter-Bomber and Fighter-Day units.
-In February 1959 as Bergstrom Air Force Base, Texas was transferred to Strategic Air Command, TAC moved the 27th Tactical Fighter Wing on paper to Cannon, where it assumed the 312th's mission, personnel and aircraft and the 312th was inactivated.
+In February 1959 as Bergstrom Air Force Base, Texas was transferred to Strategic Air Command, TAC moved the 27th Tactical Fighter Wing on paper to Cannon, where it assumed the 312th's mission, personnel and aircraft.
+The 312th TFW was inactivated.